 There’s information on GOV.UK about:

-- how to apply for Horizon 2020 funding
+- how UK businesses and researchers can access Horizon 2020 funding

 If you already have Horizon 2020 funding

-Funding for most Horizon 2020 projects will continue for the project’s lifetime – even for projects that finish after 31 December 2020.
+Funding for most Horizon 2020 projects continue for the project’s lifetime, even for projects that finish after 31 December 2020.

-Payment arrangements will stay the same, and UK participants can continue to lead projects.
-They will still receive any:
+Payment arrangements stay the same, and UK participants can continue to lead projects.
+They still receive any:

 - remaining ERC, MSCA or EIC Accelerator funding they’ve been awarded